Stuart Wilkin

-Stuart John Wilkin (born 12 March 1998) is a professional footballer who plays as a midfielder for Malaysia Super League club Sabah.
+Stuart John Wilkin (born 12 March 1998) is a professional footballer who plays as a midfielder for Malaysia Super League club Johor Darul Ta'zim.
+Mainly a central midfielder, he is also capable of playing as an attacking midfielder or defensive midfielder.
 Born in England, he plays for the Malaysia national team.
-Mainly a central midfielder, he is also capable of playing as an attacking midfielder or defensive midfielder.

 Youth career

 As a youth player, Wilkin joined the youth academy of English Premier League side Southampton.
+He played in the 2015–16 Professional U21 Development League where he make his only appearance against Everton U21 on 26 October 2015 playing the entire match.

-In 2016, he joined the Missouri State Bears in the United States.
+In July 2016, Wilkin joined the Missouri State Bears in the United States.

 Club career

 Metropolitan Police

-On 2019, Wilkin signed a one-year deal with a Southern Premier South side Metropolitan Police.
+In 2019, Wilkin signed a one-year deal with a Southern Premier South side Metropolitan Police.
 He made four appearances with the team and scored one goal.

 Johor Darul Ta'zim II

-Before the start of the 2021 Malaysia Premier League season, he signed for Malaysian second tier club JDT II.
+Before the start of the 2021 Malaysia Premier League season, Wilkin signed for Malaysian second tier club Johor Darul Ta'zim II in January 2021.

 Sabah (loan)

-Before the start of the 2022 Malaysia Super League season, Wilkin was sent on loan to Sabah in the Malaysian top flight.
+Before the start of the 2022 Malaysia Super League season, Wilkin was sent on loan to Sabah in the Malaysian top flight on 1 December 2022.
 On 4 March 2022, he debuted for Sabah during a 0–1 loss to Negeri Sembilan.
 For the 2022 Malaysia Super League season, he made 18 appearances and scored two goals for the team.